South Nottinghamshire Academy

 South Nottinghamshire Academy is a mixed-sex secondary school with academy status located in the village of Radcliffe-on-Trent, in Nottinghamshire, England.
 The school intake covers pupils from ages 11 to 18, with the upper two years being catered for in the integrated sixth form centre.

-The school was originally named Radcliffe-on-Trent County Secondary Modern School, then Dayncourt Comprehensive School and latterly Dayncourt School.
+The school was originally named Radcliffe-on-Trent Secondary Modern School, then Dayncourt Comprehensive School and latterly Dayncourt School.
 Dayncourt was awarded Specialist Sports College status in September 2002.
 In 2011 the school was formally closed and reconstituted on the same site as South Nottinghamshire Academy, formed in partnership with South Nottingham College (now Central College Nottingham).
 South Nottinghamshire Academy is a specialist school for both sports and mathematics.